 Foreign Educated (EESA)

-If you received an architecture degree in a foreign country but do not hold a license, you will need to follow the steps below to earn a license in the United States.
+If you received an architecture degree in a foreign country but do not hold a license, you can follow the steps below to earn a license in the United States.

 Please note: Through the Canberra Accord, certain professional degrees in architecture from accredited programs in Australia, Canada, China, Korea, Mexico, and the Commonwealth Association of Architects may qualify for accelerated EESA evaluation processing by the National Architectural Accrediting Board (NAAB).